Abivarman123/ANA/README.md

 - "Edit notes.txt and change the content to 'Updated content'"
 - "List all files on my Desktop"
 - "Delete the file notes.txt"

+**System Monitoring:**
+- "What's my system status?"
+- "Check RAM usage"
+- "Show me CPU usage"
+- "How much storage do I have?"
+- "Which processes are using the most memory?"

 **System:**
 - "Shut down ANA"